nhanb/serverheist/README.md

   realize the repeated failing requests to some `serverheist-hacker.tk` server.
   Or maybe automating the tedious steps is part of the challenge as well.
 Idk, it starts to feel a bit too much like actual work for me.

+# Challenge 2: thecoup

+Fine.

+# Challenge 3: blackhat

+`ps` didn't show anything that seems to be related to the repeated serverheist-hacker.tk requests.

+How the hell am I supposed to submit my code? vi/vim/nano/emacs didn't work.